Artificial intelligence research in outer space

 As space exploration progresses, AI becomes increasingly important.
 “There are some specific robotic applications that are very unique to NASA’s space program,” Olivas said.
 It will become increasingly important for mental health as it expands into a few years from now.”

 AI is essential in robotics and rover fields.
-It takes about 20 minutes for a command from Earth to reach the unmanned rover on Mars.
+It takes regarding 20 minutes for a command from Earth to reach the unmanned rover on Mars.
 This is because it is a belated action to observe the rover moving on the cliff from the Earth and instruct it to stop moving.
 AI helps rovers make their own decisions.

 But the most pressing problem is the space junk in orbit around the Earth.
 From tiny pieces of paint to debris the size of a bus, hundreds of thousands of space junk orbit the Earth at 16,000 miles per hour (25,750 km/h).
-It has already created cracks on the surface of the space station, and it could be catastrophic if it collided with a spacecraft.
+It has already created cracks on the surface of the space station, and it might be catastrophic if it collided with a spacecraft.

 Meanwhile, Olivas joined USC Viterbi Institute of Technology’s ‘VIMAL (Visual Intelligence and Multimedia Analysis Lab)’ for this research.
 USC Viterbi Institute of Technology has produced a number of astronauts, including Neil Armstrong, and is renowned for its space engineering research center.